pragsmike/PromptCritical/docs/research-1.md

 ---

-## Rewritten Document
+## Content

 ### 1  Introduction

 **Audience.** This text is for NLP researchers, prompt-engineering practitioners, and tool developers who (i) understand basic evolutionary algorithms and language-model behaviour, and (ii) are comfortable reading formal semantic diagrams such as AMR or knowledge-graph triples.

 **Background needed.** Readers should know: